santoshboina1993/TSAI_END/Session 2/README.md

-**Group Members**
+# Assignment 2
+### Group Members
 Santosh Boina - santoshb183@gmail.com
 Sai Ashok Kumar Reddy - saiashokumareddy@gmail.com
 Jayasankar Raju S - muralis2raj@gmail.com

 Steps taken:
 1. We have created a feed forward neural network, with backpropagation  algorithm to adjust the weights based on the error rate obtained in the previous epoch in a way to reduce error rates and make the model reliable.